chilcano/mtls-apps-examples/1-greeting-java/README.md

 establish a secure connection to it.
 To learn more about this situation and how to fix it, please visit the web page mentioned above.
 ```

-> **Important:**
->
-> That means `curl` (client) can not get validated the REST service's TLS certificate because the client don't have or don't trust the CA that issued the server certificate.

-To avoid this error, you need to get the certificate(s) of the server and store it in the trusted CA certificate store of your curl and/or browser.
+The above error means that `curl` (client) can not get validated the REST service's TLS certificate because the client don't have or don't trust the CA that issued the server certificate.
+Let's get the certificate(s) of the server and pass it to curl with the `--cacert`:
-You can get the server certificate with the following command.
-Execute it from `$HOME/workdir/mtls-apps-examples/1-greeting-java`:
 ```sh
 keytool -v \
     -exportcert \